tkocher62/PlayerXP/README.md

 # PlayerXP

-A plugin that adds a leveling system to your server.
-Users start at level 1, and gain experience through doing tasks such as escaping as a classd or scientist, winning the round, killing an SCP, etc.
+This is a plugin for my game server that adds a leveling system to the game.
+As users perform in game actions, they gain experience (xp).
+After reaching a certain amount of xp, the player will level up.
+This plugin acts as a baseline for other plugins.
+Using the API provided, other plugins can take advantage of this leveling system for their own purposes.
+See below for a full list of features and videos.

 # Installation